W. P. Carey School of Business policies

 W. P. Carey students who meet the criteria shown above should submit a concurrent degree request.
 Review and submission times are on the website.
 W. P. Carey students are unable to change their major status after they are admitted to a concurrent degree program unless they submit a new concurrent degree request.
 The direct admission criteria only apply to a single major within W. P. Carey; students are not able to freely change majors within their concurrent degree or dual concentration combinations.
 Students are allowed two concurrent degree request attempts.
 Current W. P. Carey students wishing to pursue a concurrent degree outside of business should submit a paper curriculum petition form and receive approval from both colleges (e.g., finance and psychology).

 Students seeking readmission after an absence from the university should visit the undergraduate readmission website for further information.

 Students must receive a grade of “C” (2.00) or higher in upper-division courses for the major.
-If a student receives a grade less than “C” (2.00) in any course in the major, the course must be repeated.
+If a student receives a grade lower than “C” (2.00) in any course in the major, the course must be repeated.
 If a second grade lower than “C” (2.00) is received in either an upper-division course in the major already taken or in a different upper-division course in the major, the student is no longer eligible to take additional upper-division courses in that major.

-W. P. Carey School of Business students follow the university policy for student appeal procedure on grades, which may be found at https://catalog.asu.edu/appeal.
+W. P. Carey School of Business students follow the university policy for the student appeal procedure on grades, which may be found at https://catalog.asu.edu/appeal.

 Because of the additional requirements for the BS, students who do not meet minimum admission standards will automatically be considered for the BA in the W. P. Carey School of Business.
-Freshman admission requirements for the BA program are the same as the university's freshman admission requirements.
-Transfer students who want to be admitted to the BA program must have a 3.00 GPA for all transfer course work and a 3.00 GPA for all ASU coursework and must meet university transfer admission requirements.
+First-year admission requirements for the BA program are the same as the university's first-year admission requirements.
+Transfer students who want to be admitted to the BA program must have a 3.00 GPA for all transfer coursework and a 3.00 GPA for all ASU coursework and must meet university transfer admission requirements.